RichardNysater/chaanbot/README.md

 # chaanbot

 A python 3 [matrix](https://matrix.org) bot using [matrix-python-sdk](https://github.com/matrix-org/matrix-python-sdk).
+The bot is extensible and currently provides:
+* Highlight module allows users to easily notify groups of users.
+E.g. "!hl javadevs spring-boot vs micronaut?" would higlight any user in the javadevs group.
+* Weather module allows users to broadcast weather reports.
+* More to come!

 Bot is under active development and severe breaking changes should be expected until a stable release is created.